Low Carbon Heat

 Installer - An MCS approved installer is essential to claim renewable heat incentive payments.
 It is advisable to get several quotes from installers to ensure value for money.
 Solar thermal systems can be complicated and must be designed correctly to maximise the investment.

-Savings - in addition to income from RHI a solar thermal system will displace fossil fuel generation and therefore result in cost savings to the community group or organisation utilising the energy.
+Savings - a solar thermal system will displace fossil fuel generation and therefore result in cost savings to the community group or organisation utilising the energy.